mearns/token-stream-analysis/README.md

 *   The output of Action C is the output of the entity.

 ```
-I *--()--x A    // Indicates that an arbtirary number of channels collectively
+> *--()--x A    // Indicates that an arbtirary number of input channels are each
-                // labeled "I" are each connected as inhibitors to action A.
+                // connected as inhibitors to action A.
                 // The delay of the channels is not unspecified.
 A --(N)--x B    // Indicates that an output channel from action A connects
                 // as an inhibitor to action B, with a channel delay of N.